palmmc/MetalWings/README.md

 # Metal Wings
 Server sided, vanilla compatible armored elytra

-Like Vanilla Tweaks' Armored Elytra, available for 1.20.6 and 1.21(.1)
+Like Vanilla Tweaks' Armored Elytra, available for 1.20.6, 1.21(.1), and 1.21.4

 ## Usage
 You can combine elytra with a chestplate in an anvil, make sure you put the chestplate in the left slot.
 You can then separate them by putting them in a grindstone.

-The mod works perfectly fine server only, but when on the client it'll render both the elytra and chestplate on players and armor stands.
+The mod works perfectly fine server only, and when on the client it'll render both the elytra and chestplate on players and armor stands.

 ## Vanilla Tweaks